KevinFocke/gameoflife/roadmap.md

 - Runs Conway's Game Of Life in terminal.
 No frills.

 ## Ver 2 - GUI
-- The user can define a board state & select fields using an interactive GUI.
+- The user can edit fields using an interactive GUI.
 - Pause & Play the board
 - Save the board